kubedos/kubedos/README.md

 - recovery becomes archaeology
 - image pipelines rot
 - vendor services disappear
+- some AWS split brain tripps over a cable
 - restore/backup operations are slow and unreliable
 - "repair it live" becomes the default emergency behavior

-kubedos exists to make **full infrastructure replacement routine**.
+kubedos exists to make **full infrastructure replacement routine & boaring**.

 Instead of:
-> “revive the broken pets”
+> “trying to revive the broken pets”

-you do:
+you:
-> “rebuild the herd”
+> “rebuild the herd directly to a "target"
+> "upload images to Azure, boot and go!"
+> "burn to USB and plug it into anything"

 ---

 ## The model: Build Server + Targets

 ### 1) Build Server (Foundry)
-The Foundry is the authoritative system that:
+The "build-server" is where images, packages and darksite material is downloaded to, or where you can build your own "darksite" repository.
+There are 2 build "Types" "connected" -> "aka-use the default WAN" .. and "darksite" mode will "download" and build a custom apt directory that can be filled with upto 8TB of artifacts that are "re-packaged" into a fully deployable custom platfourm. ie: it creates custom, bootable "snapshots" that can be anything from an entire OS, to a single micro service.

+ethos: Build a reliable platfoum dedicated to providing your services insted of paying amazon, or been locked into a vender.

 - builds the OS artifact (kernel → userspace → payload)
 - repacks distro media (Debian, Ubuntu, RHEL, etc.)
 - embeds packages + automation payloads